tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/2/LessonPlan.md

 Explain that a better approach to replacing the plots each time is to update the plots with new data.
 Explain that Panel, hvplot, and Plotly all provide tools to update plots in an efficient way using live data streams.
 In this example, we will use the `streamz` library with hvplot to update our plots to allow for live data streams.

-Explain to students that hvplot uses the `Streamz` library to build a pipeline or buffer to manage continuos streams of data.
+Explain to students that hvplot uses the `Streamz` library to build a pipeline or buffer to manage continuous streams of data.
 A `Stream` can be thought of as a data reservoir that live data can be sent to.
 Hvplot can then connect to this Stream and update its plots when new data arrives.

 Acknowledge that while data pipelines and buffers are very advanced subjects, the streamz library makes it very simple to create a use streamz with Pandas and hvplot.